m-giza/app-testing/README.md

 #  My Testing Portfolio

 This is where I document my learning process and workflow as a software tester.
-All test cases were manually executed on the [Buggy Cars Rating](https://buggy.justtestit.org/) demo application.
+All test cases were manually executed on the [Buggy Cars Rating](https://buggy.justtestit.org/) demo application chosen for its simplicity and safe environment, allowing me to focus on developing testing skills and practicing proper test documentation without affecting production systems.

 ---